 Least Invasive, Personalized Treatment Plans

 Under the direction of Raja M. Flores, MD, Chair of the Department of Thoracic Surgery and an expert in mesothelioma, and Andrea Wolf, MD, Director of the Mesothelioma Program, and in collaboration with Andrew Kaufman, MD, Director of The Thoracic Surgery Airway Program, our specialists will develop an individualized treatment plan for you.
 The team of thoracic surgeons, medical oncologists, radiation oncologists, pulmonologists, radiologists, and pathologists reviews each case.
 We coordinate your care in one central location.

 Most patients need several types of treatment for the best possible outcome.
 This may include surgery, chemotherapy, immunotherapy, and/or radiation therapy.
 If you need surgery, we make every effort to preserve the underlying lung.
 Treatment is tailored for each patient to give you the highest quality of life.
 We treat the whole patient, not the disease.

 Mesothelioma Research at Mount Sinai

-Dr. Flores has conducted extensive research comparing extrapleural pneumonectomy (removing the lung in addition to the lining) and pleurectomy/decortication (removing only the lining and preserving the lung).
-In addition, his team actively participates in several mesothelioma research studies.
-These range from molecular research to participation in treatment protocols/clinical trials.
-Mount Sinai is also a member of several national consortiums using tissue specimens to better understand the disease in order to improve and enhance treatment options for patients.
+Dr. Flores has conducted extensive research comparing different treatment approaches for mesothelioma.
+He has studied extrapleural pneumonectomy (removing the lung as well as the lining) and pleurectomy/decortication (removing only the lining and preserving the lung).
+In addition, his team participates in mesothelioma research, such as molecular research, and in treatment protocols and clinical trials.
+Mount Sinai is a member of several national consortiums that study tissue specimens to better understand the disease to improve and enhance treatment options for patients.